Image

 Phase 2

-This study is for children and young adults with a brain tumor called NGGCT.
-NGGCT stands for non-germinomatous germ cell tumors.
-These tumors are in the brain but haven't spread to other parts of the body.
-The study aims to find the best way to combine chemotherapy and radiation therapy based on how patients respond to initial treatment.
-Chemotherapy uses drugs to kill cancer cells or stop them from growing, while radiation therapy uses high-energy rays to do the same.
-The study will help decide if patients need more chemotherapy, radiation, or both, depending on how their tumors react to the first treatment.
+This study is for children and young adults with a specific type of brain tumor called non-germinomatous germ cell tumors (NGGCT) that hasn't spread to other parts of the brain or body.
+The study aims to find the best way to use chemotherapy and radiation therapy (RT) by checking how the tumor responds to the initial chemotherapy.
+Chemotherapy uses special drugs to stop cancer cells from growing.
+Radiation therapy uses high-energy rays to kill cancer cells.
+Based on how well the tumor responds, doctors will decide the next steps: some may get radiation to certain parts of the brain and spine, while others may receive more chemotherapy and a stem cell transplant before radiation.

-• **Study Length**: Patients will be followed for up to 10 years after treatment.
+• Study follows participants for up to 10 years to track their health.

 Study details